Juvenile Court Schools

 Information on program purpose, services, outcomes, funding, students served, and results.

-Part of CDE's information and media guide about education in the State of California.
+Part of the California Department of Education's information and media guide about education in the State of California.
 For similar information on other topics, visit the full CalEdFacts.